patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

 ### Background

 I have been enjoying the Home Assistant Energy Dashboard feature since it came out.
-The only downside was that I could not import my historical energy data.
+The only downside was that I could not import my historical energy/water data.
 I was using "Toon" from my Dutch energyprovider Eneco until the Home Assistant Energy Dashboard came out.
 This led me to write an import script that could import Toon data into Home Assistant.
 After I got it working I made this specific import script as is available on GitHub.

-Since then the script has been used and adapted by several people so it could be used with other energy providers.
+Since then the import script has been used and adapted by several people so it could be used with other energy providers.
 Their feedback led me to the idea to rewrite my initial script and make it more generic and robust so that it can be used easier with other energy providers.
-The latest version of the script makes it possbile to import historical exported energy data  into Home Assistant.
+The latest version of the script is independent from the energy provider and makes it possbile to import historical exported energy data into Home Assistant.
 It adds the statistics data that is missing in Home Assistant and adjusts the existing data.

+The generic import script requires the data to be in a specific simple CSV file format (```Epoch Unix Timestamp```, ```sensor value```).
+For several energy providers conversion scripts exist that convert the energy provider specific format to the needed format.
+To make live easier a generic conversion script is available that can handle formats like CSV, XLS, XLSX and JSON and can deal with headers, footers, date formats, data filtering and data recalculation.

 **Latest data still correct after import (short_term_statistics work)**
 ![2023](https://user-images.githubusercontent.com/10108665/230038379-8d20d264-c49e-4c98-b1f6-241942306886.JPG)